 The island’s rich heritage and exciting history is waiting to be delved into through an astonishing array of wonderful, interactive and living history experiences available in Jersey museums.

-Be wowed by state-of-the-art exhibitions or ancient monuments; film galleries or even the fantastic aspiring Jersey Island Geopark, which tells the story of how Jersey has been shaped by tide and time – in a completely new and compelling way.
+Be wowed by state-of-the-art exhibitions or ancient monuments; film galleries or even the fantastic Aspiring Jersey Island Geopark, which tells the story of how Jersey has been shaped by tide and time – in a completely new and compelling way.

 Feel the wonder and history ingrained in the very walls of medieval castles, gain a unique insight into the rural life of the Jersey centuries ago; or be moved by the story of the island’s occupation and see, hear and even smell the sea as you immerse yourself in the story of Jersey’s seafaring past.